ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 - Population, which means we have access to all the data
 - Sample, which means only a portion is available or feasible

+We don't have access to all the data in mast of the cases, we can estimate the population from sample in those cases.

 References:
 - https://harvard-iacs.github.io/2020-CS109A/lectures/lecture02/slides/Lecture02_Data.pdf